 Tiffani is YPI’s newest team member!
 She grew up in Providence and received her double major in Psychology and Health Studies from the University of Rhode Island in 2017.
-Currently, Tiffani is working towards earning her Master of Social Work with the long term goal of opening a privet practice to provide counseling for marginalized groups.
-Prior to YPI, Tiffani worked for three years at the University of Rhode Island’s Gender and Sexuality Center where she gained great insight and understanding of the LGBTQ community and its unique needs.
+Prior to YPI, Tiffani worked at the University of Rhode Island’s Gender and Sexuality Center as Building Manager where she gained great insight and understanding of the LGBTQ community and its unique needs.
 Outside of work, Tiffani can be found reading horror novels, painting, relaxing outside, or spending time with her cat!

 Tiffani can be reached at: Tiffani@youthprideri.org

 Molly Heller is a social worker with a special interest in working with underserved populations.
 She grew up in Connecticut, received her Masters degree from Simmons School of Social Work, and relocated to Rhode Island in 2005.

 Her career has included working with foster children and adoptive families, serving as a supervisor of high risk teens in a residential setting, and establishing and staffing the position of school social worker at a charter school in Cambridge, MA and was the founder of the the school’s GSA.

 She has been a clinician at a mental health center in Providence with children, youth and families, and currently works at Youth Pride, Inc. as a clinician serving GLBT youth.
 With her sister, nearly 30 years ago, she founded a national organization (COLAGE) serving children with GLBT parents.

 Molly enjoys being a activist, loves yoga, yearns to travel more, enjoys eating yummy food (or simply talking about food,) adores hanging with her two children and husband, and (more recently) two furry animals.
 She appreciates art and music and loves working with young people!